 You can serve tzatziki with vegetables, pita wedges, chips, salads, and more.
 Place it in a dip bowl and let people decide to use it as they wish!

-If you like this tzatziki sauce recipe, you may like these other Mediterranean or Middle Eastern inspired recipes:
+If you like this tzatziki recipe, you may like these other Mediterranean or Middle Eastern inspired recipes:

 - Baba Ghanouj

 - Mediterranean Wrap